swallahfx/Teyematics-project/Readme.md

 a.
 Copy or clone the project
 b.
 Create a virtual environment Python3 -m venv venv
 c.
 Activate the virtuL environment using source venv/bin/actvate
 d.
-Pip install -r requirements.txt to install all the dependencies
+Set-up your database using Postgresql in the settings.py
 e.
-Set-up your database using Postgresql and a guide to do this is in the settings.py
-f.
 Input the necessary postgresql details then
-g. run **python3 manage.py makemigrations** and **python3 manage.py migrate**
+f. run **python3 manage.py makemigrations** and **python3 manage.py migrate**
+g.
+Pip install -r requirements.txt to install all the dependencies
 h.
 Python3 manage.py runserver
 i.
 Ckick on:
     http://127.0.0.1:8000/api/v1/search/  :: to Search posts based on comments text